Overview

 1. Protecting Endangered Species

 Genome editing safeguards endangered species by enhancing their resilience to disease.
-One project is looking to modify genes of black-footed ferrets, a critically endangered species, to increase their hereditary resistance against a deadly pathogen, aiding their preservation.
+One project aims to modify the genes of black-footed ferrets, a critically endangered species, to increase their inherited resistance to a deadly pathogen, aiding their preservation.

 2. Restoring Ecosystems